wolfSSL/wolfBoot/docs/Signing.md

 # wolfBoot Signing

 Instructions for setting up Python, wolfCrypt-py module and wolfBoot for firmware signing.

+Note: There is a pure C signing tool available as well.
+See [C Signing Tool](#c-signing-tool) below.

 ## Install Python3